 - 1 teaspoon baking powder

-- 1 teaspoon instant coffee
+- 1 teaspoon instant coffee optional

 Wet ingredients

-- ¾ cup applesauce **
+- ¾ cup applesauce unsweetened

-- ½ cup milk plant-based or regular
+- ½ cup soy milk or any other kinds of milk

 - ¼ cup cashew butter or another nut butter